MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/about-updates-23h2.md

 ### The Azure portal

-You can install available Azure Local instance updates via the Azure portal using the Azure Update Manager.
+You can install Azure Local updates using the Azure Update Manager in the Azure portal.
 For more information, see [Use Azure Update Manager to update your Azure Local, version 23H2](./azure-update-manager-23h2.md)

 ## Next steps